-Sudan’s population is estimated at around 40 million.
+Sudan’s population is estimated at 42 million.
 Approximately 97% of the population is Sunni Muslim, with most of the remaining 3% Christian.
 Of the many different ethnic and linguistic groups, the majority (roughly 70%) are Arab Sudanese.
-Officially recognised churches include the Roman Catholic Church, the Episcopal Church, the Greek Orthodox Church, the Coptic, Ethiopian and Eritrean Orthodox Churches, together with a range of small communities including Presbyterian and Pentecostal churches.
-The Christian community diminished significantly in 2013 when, following the secession of South Sudan, many of South Sudanese origin were required by law to relocate from Sudan to South Sudan.
+Officially recognised churches include the Roman Catholic Church, the Episcopal Church, the Greek Orthodox Church, the Coptic, Ethiopian and Eritrean Orthodox Churches, together with a range of smaller communities including Presbyterian and Pentecostal churches.
+The Christian community diminished significantly in 2013 when, following the secession of South Sudan, many of South Sudanese origin were forced to relocate from Sudan to South Sudan.
 During 2013 the Sudan Council of Churches, the Episcopal Church in Sudan and the Roman Catholic Church created separate entities for Sudan and South Sudan, having initially retained united structures covering both countries under predominantly South Sudanese leadership.

-The Interim National Constitution of Sudan establishes that Islamic law and popular consensus are the sources of legislation.
-It asserts the principle of freedom of worship and religious practice, though in practice this is not upheld.
-Legal provisions strictly prohibit blasphemy and defamation of religions, as well as non-Islamic proselytism.
-Apostasy and acts encouraging apostasy are criminal offences, punishable by imprisonment or death for apostates who refuse to recant.
-Public Order laws, covering offences of honour, reputation and public morality such as dress codes, are based on the authorities’ interpretation of Islamic law.
+Legal provisions strictly prohibiting blasphemy and defamation of religions, as well as non-Islamic proselytism, remain in force.
+Apostasy and acts encouraging apostasy remain punishable by imprisonment or death for apostates who refuse to recant.
+Public Order laws, covering offences of honour, reputation and public morality such as dress codes, are based on the authorities’ interpretation of Islamic law and have not been repealed.
 The Ministry of Guidance and Social Endowments is responsible for regulating religious organisations.
 No permissions have been granted by the Ministry or by State and local planning offices for new non-Muslim places of worship since the 1990s.
 In 2013 the Minister for Religious Affairs stated that no permission would be given for the building of new churches, as the number of Christians had decreased after the secession of South Sudan.
 Jurisdiction over personal status matters is given to recognised religious communities, and the Coptic Orthodox church has jurisdiction over a wider range of ecclesiastical issues.
 Those born into Muslim families are subject to Shari’a courts in matters of personal status.
 Women registered as Muslim are not permitted to marry non-Muslims.

 Public morality codes have also been used to charge and imprison those, including Christians, who are perceived to have acted with impropriety.
 Sudanese Muslims who choose to leave Islam face severe legal sanctions, including the apostasy provisions of the penal code which can carry the death penalty.
 In addition to legal pressure, those considered apostates are likely to face strong family and societal pressure, including violent responses from family members.